-Criteria JORC Code explanation Commentary Mining Assumptions made regarding possible mining methods, minimum grade boundary to separate mineralized from non-mineralized syenite.
-A cut-off grade of 0.3 g/t Au had been used in the 2012 resource estimate to define the mineralization for both the saprolite and fresh material.
+Moisture • Whether the tonnages are estimated on a dry basis or with natural moisture, and the method of determination of the moisture content.
+Tonnages were estimated on a dry basis.
+Cut-off parameters • The basis of the adopted cut-off grade(s) or quality parameters applied.
+Previous mineralised zone interpretations from the November 2012 resource estimate by Wardell Armstrong were based on contiguous length analyses to define the mineralisation and identify a suitable grade boundary to separate mineralised from non-mineralised syenite.
+A cut-off grade of 0.3 g/t Au had been used in the 2012 resource estimate to define the mineralisation for both the saprolite and fresh material.
 Kefi and Snowden have kept the same cut-off grade after reviewing the grade distributions and agreeing that there is a change in population at around 0.3 g/t Au.
-The reporting cut-off for this 2014, Mineral Resource is 0.45 g/t Au for open pit material (above 1400 mRL) and 2.5 g/t Au for underground potential (below 1400 mRL) which is based on open pit optimization studies carried out as part of reviews of the previous definitive feasibility study works.
-Kefi have carried out reviews with independent mine planning contractors using updated gold prices of \$1200/oz and updated costing parameters and production rates to reflect lower gold prices than those used in the definitive feasibility study.
-Mining factors or assumption s Assumptions made regarding possible mining methods, minimum mining dimensions and internal (or, if applicable, external) mining dilution.
+The reporting cut-off for the Mineral Resource is 0.45 g/t Au for open pit material (above 1400 mRL) and 2.5 g/t Au for underground potential (below 1400 mRL) which is based on open pit optimisation studies carried out as part of the previous definitive feasibility study.
+Mining factors or assumptions • Assumptions made regarding possible mining methods, minimum mining dimensions and internal (or, if applicable, external) mining dilution.
 It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential mining methods, but the assumptions made regarding mining methods and parameters when estimating Mineral Resources may not always be rigorous.
 Where this is the case, this should be reported with an explanation of the basis of the mining assumptions made.
-The Mineral Resource has been reported as mineable by open pit methods above 1400 mRL which is the bottom out elevation for the pit optimization shells generated as part of review of the 2012 definitive feasibility study.
+The Mineral Resource has been reported as mineable by open pit methods above 1400 mRL which is the bottom out elevation for the pit optimisation shells generated as part of the definitive feasibility study.
 Below 1400 mRL the Mineral Resource is reported as potentially mineable by underground methods.
-Metallurgic al factors or assumption s • The basis for assumptions or predictions regarding metallurgical amenability.
+Metallurgical factors or assumptions • The basis for assumptions or predictions regarding metallurgical amenability.
 It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential metallurgical methods, but the assumptions regarding metallurgical treatment processes and parameters made when reporting Mineral Resources may not always be rigorous.
 Where this is the case, this should be reported with an explanation of the basis of the metallurgical assumptions made.
 Metallurgical testwork was carried out to definitive feasibility study level during the November 2012 resource period and demonstrated feasible metallurgical recovery for the Tulu Kapi project.
 This information was reviewed by Kefi technical staff and confirmed to be technically and economically sound.
-Environme ntal factors or assumption s • Assumptions made regarding possible waste and process residue disposal options.
+Environmental factors or assumptions • Assumptions made regarding possible waste and process residue disposal options.
 It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider the potential environmental impacts of the mining and processing operation.
-While at this stage the determination of potential environmental impacts, particularly for a greenfields project, • A detailed Environment Impact Statement and plant and infrastructure design was carried out to definitive feasibility study level during the November 2012 resource period and demonstrated the project to be environmentally sound and sustainable.
+While at this stage the determination of potential environmental impacts, particularly for a greenfields project, may not always be well advanced, the status of early consideration of these potential environmental impacts should be reported.
+Where these aspects have not been considered this should be reported with an explanation of the environmental assumptions made.
+A detailed Environment Impact Statement and plant and infrastructure design was carried out to definitive feasibility study level during the November 2012 resource period and demonstrated the project to be environmentally sound and sustainable.
 This information was reviewed by Kefi technical staff and confirmed to be technically and in compliance with relevant environmental laws and legislation.